 Selected Group Exhibitions

-2025 Lido Open, Margate, 2024 Y Lle Celf, National Eistedffod of Wales.
+2025 Lido Open, Margate, selected by Sophe von Hellerman and Kristen Healy, 2024 Y Lle Celf, National Eistedffod of Wales.
 It Rose and It Fell, Terrace Gallery, London.
 A Room of One’s Own, Irving Gallery Oxford.
 2022 Flirting With The Border Guards, Terrace Gallery, London.
 ASTONISH, Oriel Mostyn, 2020 BEEP Painting Prize, Elysium Gallery, Wales.
 2019 Royal Academy Summer Exhibition, London.
 Y Lle Celf, National Eisteddfod of Wales.
 2016 We’ve Got Mail, MOSTYN, Wales.
 2015 Royal Academy Summer Exhibition, London.
 2014 A British Continuum, Lloyds Club, London

 Upcoming